From BR Bullpen

 Luis Polonia was a speedy journeyman with a high batting average who played 12 years in the big leagues.
 His speed resulted in many triples but he was not a wise baserunner and led his league in times caught stealing five times (3 in the majors, 2 in the minors).
 He appeared in 1,379 major league games with a .293 average.
 He was in the top five in triples four different times, and in the top five in stolen bases three times.
 Not a particularly strong defensive outfielder, Dennis Lamp once said "If you hit him 100 fly balls, you could write a book about it: Catch-22."

 He appeared in four World Series.
 Polonia, though, is as notable for his star performances in the winter in over two decades of play.
 He is among the top 10 contact hitters in Dominican League history and led the league in numerous categories.
 As of 2012, he is the all-time Dominican League leader in hits, triples and runs and the all-time Caribbean Series leader in hits, doubles and Series played.
+He is a member of the Caribbean Baseball Hall of Fame.
 He also appeared for the Dominican national team in both the World Baseball Classic and Pan American Games.

 1984-1986: Early Career